den-sq/CovidCT-Unsupervised-Denoising/README.md

 3. While CUDA is technically not required, model is too computationally intensive for straight CPU usage.

 ### Installation:
+1. [Install CUDA](https://developer.nvidia.com/cuda-downloads) as appropriate for your OS, if not already installed.
-1. Create a conda environment, which is necessary foor use of CUDA GPU tools.
+2. Create and activate a conda environment, which is necessary for use of CUDA GPU tools.
-2. Install Pytorch.
+3. Install Pytorch.
 Links below as per time of writing.
 	1. CUDA >= 11.7: [Current Version](https://pytorch.org/get-started/locally/)
 	2. CUDA < 11.7: [Old Version](https://pytorch.org/get-started/previous-versions/)

 	As this will limit available python versions and is hardware dependent, should be done before installing other requirements.
-3. Install requirements via conda or pip:
-	conda env update -f ctml.yaml
+4. Install requirements via conda or pip: conda env update -f ctml.yaml
 	pip install -r requirements.txt

 	Note that pytorch is required but not listed in the requirements due to variance in CUDA version requirements.